poisa/JVFurigana/README.md

 Then run: `php composer.phar update`

-If you don't want to user composer, you can clone or download this repository into your ZF2 modules directory.
+If you don't want to use composer, you can clone or download this repository into your ZF2 modules directory.

 **Whatever way you choose, don't forget to enable the module in your** `config/application.config.php` **file.**